-How to Grow Coriander from the Supermarket
+Growing Coriander from the Supermarket (Keeping it Alive!)

-This page may contain affiliate links.
+This website is reader-supported - thank you!
 As an Amazon Associate I earn from qualifying purchases.

 Tips on growing coriander from the supermarket and how to keep it alive for longer.
 Use this technique to get several generous harvests from your plant and have fresh herbs all summer long.
 Full DIY video included #herbgarden #gardeningtips #containergarden

-Why do Supermarket Herb Plants die?
+Why Do Supermarket Herb Plants Die so Quickly?

 Tips on growing coriander from the supermarket and how to keep it alive for longer.
 Use this technique to get several generous harvests from your plant and have fresh herbs all summer long.
 Full DIY video included #herbgarden #gardeningtips #containergarden